-Someone who crochets up a project with their own yarn from my unpublished pattern.
-You will help me make sure the instructions are clear and that your finished project closely matches mine.
-You keep your finished project and share your project on your blog and post about it on social media.
+A Pattern Tester is someone who crochets up a project (with yarn from their personal stash) from my unpublished pattern.
+Testers will help me ensure the instructions are clear and that their finished project closely matches mine.
+Testers keep your finished project and share your project on your blog and post about it on social media.

-I am known for my clear, well-written patterns so the goal is to be sure that things go well for all of my users.
+I am known for my clear, well-written patterns, so I aim to ensure that things go well for all of my users.
 You are giving me feedback on anything that might not be clear or read well.
 If you’ve never made a [whatever it is I am asking you to test] before, a test may not be the best way to begin.
 You may want to try one of my published patterns first.

 How do I get involved in testing your patterns?